MBABHISHEK/qr_code_genrator/README.md

 3.**Install dependencies:**
     npm install

-4.*to start the server*
+4.**to start the server**
 npm start
 The server will run at http://localhost:3000.

+## Usage
-Access the web interface:
+1. Access the web interface:

-Open your browser and go to http://localhost:3000 to access the web interface.
+2. Open your browser and go to http://localhost:3000 to access the web interface.
    Generate a QR code:
    Enter a URL in the input field on the web interface.
    Click the "Generate QR Code" button.
-Check the generated QR code:
+3. Check the generated QR code:
    The QR code image will be saved in the public/qr_img.png file.

-Endpoints
+## Endpoints
 GET /: Serves the HTML file for the web interface.
 POST /generate-qr: Accepts JSON with a URL, generates a QR code, saves the QR code image, and the URL in separate files.